 The Quebrada de Humahuaca is packed with good restaurants for all budgets.
 The one I enjoyed the most is El Churqui, in Purmamarca, which is in a gorgeous historical building and prepares typical regional dishes, including llama.

-Cataratas del Iguazu
+Be mesmerized by Cataratas del Iguazu

 Of all the things to do in Argentina, visiting the incredible Cataratas del Iguazu is, to put it simply, a must.
 Located between Argentina, Paraguay and Brazil, these incredible waterfalls are among the best Argentina tourist attractions for they are spectacular, a natural wonder and a real show of the mighty power of nature.